Request stop: Local transport

-Many local bus systems operate most of their stops as request stops.
-Buses do not service stops unless there is an awaiting passenger or an onboard passenger utilizes an electric bell to signal a stop (generally by pulling a cord, or pushing a button or yellow signaling strip).
+Many local bus and tram systems operate most of their stops as request stops.
+Buses and trams do not service stops unless there is an awaiting passenger or an onboard passenger utilizes an electric bell to signal a stop (generally by pulling a cord, or pushing a button or yellow signaling strip).
 Stops that are served on every trip are often called stations and placed at the terminus of a route.
 Such stops are often also used as timing points.
+In contrast, light rail and bus rapid transit services will typically stop at all stations regardless.

 However, some systems use this term to distinguish between marked stops that must be hailed (as if hailing a taxicab) and marked stops where the driver will stop for any awaiting passengers (as above).
 This practice was common on certain Transport for London routes until 2008, with different signs distinguishing between the two sorts of stops.

-Still other systems may use the term "request stop" to refer to a servicing a location other than a marked bus stop.
+Still other systems may use the term "request stop" to refer to a servicing location other than a marked bus stop.
 This sort of service can be found on hail and ride routes, designated portions of routes, or special late-night service.
 In hail and ride operations, there are few or no marked stops and passengers can request the bus be stopped at any point where the driver can safely and reasonably do so.
 This is common in some cities, such as Tulsa, Oklahoma, United States, where bus stops were infrequently signed before 2019.
 Some services operate in this way only late at night, allowing for drop-off between marked stops, thereby decreasing walking time for safety and convenience.
 Examples include Winnipeg Transit and New York City MTA Bus (known as Late-night Request-A-Stop).